19 Fun Things to Do in Roma Norte, Mexico City

 Dance with friendly locals to the latest Mexican-inspired house music at this two-story venue with a nightclub and rooftop lounge.

 Want a break from late-night tacos?
 Hamburguesas a la Parrilla is an excellent choice.
 The food stall on the corner of Colima and Morelia serves up juicy cheeseburgers at an excellent price.
-We made the mistake of sharing just one.
+It's now our go-to spot for a late-night bite.

 We hope you enjoyed these fun things to do in Roma Norte!